 The fishermen catch the salmon with a lot of skill and with very traditional methods.

 Birgitta went to the river Nore in Co.
 Kilkenny once to witness for herself how the wild salmon fishing in flat-bottomed wooden boats called Nore cots was done.
-There she was able to partake in the snapnet fishing which is an age-old technique still in use today.
+There she was able to partake in the snapnet fishing which was an age-old technique that is not in use anymore.

-Snapnet-fishing is a time-consuming technique where the net is drawn between two cots.
-When movement in the net indicates that there are fish trapped in it, the fishermen haul up the lower end of the net in one swift movement – sustainable fishing at its best.
+Snapnet-fishing was a time-consuming technique where the net was drawn between two cots.
+When movement in the net indicates that there were fish trapped in it, the fishermen hauled up the lower end of the net in one swift movement.

 Since the introduction of the commercial drift net fishing ban in Irish waters in 2006, the salmon stocks have reached a healthy level again.